DanielPodolsky/portfolio/knowledge/interview-responses.md

 # Interview Responses

 ## Tell Me About Yourself

 ### Also: Introduce yourself, Self introduction, Who are you, What's your background, ספר לי על עצמך, מי אתה

 I'm Daniel, a Full-Stack Developer specializing in React, Node.js, and Generative AI integration.
 I recently finished my CS degree at HIT with an 89 GPA and an innovation honor.
-During my studies, I won first place at HIT's hackathon and second nationally at the AWS Public Sector Hackathon.
+During my studies, I won first place at HIT's hackathon and second place nationally at the AWS Public Sector Hackathon.
 Before that, I served as a combat soldier in the IDF - combat medic and drone operator - which taught me to stay calm under pressure and lead in high-stakes situations.
 I'm looking for a role where I can build impactful products and keep growing at the intersection of development and AI.

 ### Hebrew Version